adrianoc/cecilifier/README.md

 - Newer C# syntax (elvis operator, static import, to name some)
 - Much more :(

+>[!WARNING!]
+>Support for `System.Reflection.Metadata` is considered **experimental** and many C# syntax may not work or generate invalid code (most of the time with mixed syntax for `Mono.Cecil`).

+>[!IMPORTANT!]
+>Support for `Mono.Cecil` is much more mature than `System.Reflection.Metadata` simply because the former was the initial target of Cecilifier.

 How to use it
 ---

 - The easiest way is to [browse to its site](https://cecilifier.me/).
 - Another alternative is to build and run it locally (see bellow)

 Orthogonal to these options, after you Cecilifier some code you can create a project and debug the generated code to get more insight about how Mono.Cecil works.